usna78/Mail-Alias/README.md

     The three recipients become 'billy@local.company.com,joe@hq.company.com,mary@hq.company.com'

     To send email to a local user mail account on the server, create an alias for the username in the local aliases file and assign a value that uses the mta_ prefix.
-For a user with login name INC0027 the local aliases file entry would be:
+For a user with login name INC0027 the YAML formated local aliases file entry could be:

     INC0027: mta_INC0027